TheLethalCode/GOlang-Server-Client/README.md

 The client sends a CSV file to the server.
 The server processes the CSV and extracts all the emails in the file and sends it back to the client.

 The client program accepts two arguments.
-The port and the file name.
-The port by default in the server is 8000.
+The server URL and the file name.

 You have to link the libcurl library while compiling.